Vũ Ngọc Nhạ: Nguyễn Văn Thiệu's presidency and the A.22 espionage group

 Nhạ and the A.22 network took part in the 1968 Tet Offensive.
 He warned the National Liberation Front of South Vietnam of U.S. intention to curtail the annual Tết ceasefire.
 During the battle, Nhạ was tasked to assist the NLF in the planned assault to Independence Palace, he opened the presidential wine cellar so that the palace guards would become drunk.
 However, as the planned attacks was abandoned and the attack's highest target, Thiệu, was on his Tết vacation in Mỹ Tho.
 Assuming that the wine was distributed to improve morale, Thiệu commended Nhạ when he returned to the palace a few days later.
 He awarded Nhạ with a sword and an authority to manage the cabinet meetings in the case of Thiệu's absence.

 In the wake of unsuccessful military attempts, the United States started to decrease their involvement in the Vietnam War and took a more serious stance in negiotations with Hanoi.
 However, the U.S. planned to execute the Accelerated Pacification Program and other related moves in order to gain an advantage in the bargain.
-Tasked with the investigation of United States intentions, Nhạ then asked Thiệu to send a diplomatic delegation lead by Nhạ's colleagues Huỳnh Văn Trọng to the United States.
+Tasked with the investigation of United States intentions, Nhạ then asked Thiệu to send a diplomatic delegation led by Nhạ's colleagues Huỳnh Văn Trọng to the United States.
 Under the guise of preparing for the incoming diplomatic mission, Trọng went to the U.S. Ambassador to take the documents of 1968-1969 Pacification Plan, 1968 Phoenix Program and other related documents for Nhạ.
 Trọng's delegation later managed to secure U.S. aid for the Saigon government, which pleased Thiệu.
 Thiệu then reward Nhạ with the pen that Thiệu used to sign the documents for U.S. aid contracts.

 The reports of South Vietnam Police Department admitted that no espionage group had ever been as successful as A.22.
 The tricks employed by A.22 was admitted to be "marvellous" and "excellent", and the data and information retrieved by A.22 "enable Hanoi to have well-confirmed facts to make the policies for the war."